nullwander/the-great-beginnings/Diagnostic_Scripts/Readme.md

 # PowerShell Diagnostic Toolkit

 A lightweight PowerShell toolkit for collecting quick diagnostic snapshots of Windows systems.
 Designed to support Help Desk and Tier 2 escalation workflows.
-This project is for educational/learning purposes, and I do not recommend using this in an office environment without some changes.
+This project is for educational/learning purposes.

 ## Features